MobileComposer/MobileComposer.github.io/_posts/2016-12-16-it-happened-on-the-bus.md

 So what other assemblies do we have to include?
-You may notice if you look at the Xamarin Evolve source code that James seemed to add everything and the kitchen sink in his Evolve app.
+You may notice if you look at the Xamarin Evolve [source code](https://github.com/xamarinhq/app-evolve/blob/master/src/XamarinEvolve.UWP/App.xaml.cs#L92) that James seems to add everything and the kitchen sink here.
 Not sure if all that is needed.

 The only answer I've heard from Xamarin was from James: "Mostly you just need third party ones.
 I just did them all lol cause I wasn’t sure to be honest"